jekyll/minima/_posts/2020-09-13-are-you-growing.md

 To feel accomplished, we need to do something that feels like growing or learning.
 That is why, before going to bed today, I forced myself to write this blog.
 I forced myself into an activity (writing) that felt like growth.

-##### **I want to ask you**
+##### **Here is a challenge for you**

-Is there an activity that you undertake daily/weekly, which if you consistently do for a year, would change your life?
-Are you growing?
+Is there an activity that you can undertake daily/weekly, which if you consistently do for a year, can change your life?

-If not, when will you start?
-If yes, what activity is it?
+What activity is it?
 I would love to know.
-Shoot me an e-mail at j.siddharth24@gmail.com